matthias-reis/aithir.de/_content/storylines/world-2.md

 Source:
 [Umweltbundesamt](https://www.umweltbundesamt.de/daten/energie/energiebedingte-emissionen#energiebedingte-kohlendioxid-emissionen-durch-stromerzeugung)

-You see that coal has a huge impact on our emissions, whis is completely out of proportion compared the the energy it is producing.
+You see that coal has a huge impact on our emissions, which is completely out of proportion compared the the energy it is producing.

 The primary energy consumption in 2020 was 143 GJ/Person\*a.
 The coal power